Stanford University to Discontinue 11 Sports Programs

 Sports

-"I'm in shock and a bit of disbelief, but I'll fight to save Stanford Fencing," Massiala said in the tweet.
+"I'm in shock and a bit of disbelief, but I'll fight to save Stanford Fencing," said Massiala, who won a silver in the individual foil and a bronze in the team event at the 2016 Rio Olympics.

 The university also said 20 support staff positions in the Athletics Department would be cut.